Closed for Construction!

 ACCESSIBLE PARKING

 Accessible parking is available for visitors with a state permit.
-There are two parking spaces available on the left side of the parking lot closest to the rear entry with ramp access.
+There are two parking spaces available on the left side of the parking lot closest to the ramped entry.

 ENTRANCES

 The museum grounds are comprised of three buildings: the 1912 Cortez Rural Graded Schoolhouse, the Bratton/Burton Store, and the Pillsbury Boat Shop.
-The schoolhouse houses museum exhibits and is open to the public Tuesday-Saturday from 9 am-12 pm and 1-4 pm.
-The Bratton Store and the Pillsbury Boat Shop are only open to the public when an educational program or Folk School class deems it necessary.
+The schoolhouse houses museum exhibits and is open to the public Tuesday-Friday from 10am to 4pm and the 2nd & 4th Saturday of the month.
+The Bratton Store and the Pillsbury Boat Shop are only open to the public when an educational program or Folk School class deem it necessary.

 RESTROOMS